paurrodri/paurrodri/README.md

 - 👩‍🔬 Current: PhD student at University of Copenhagen, Denmark.
 Studying the role of the gut microbiome in human nutrition and energy extraction.

-- 👩‍💻 Previous: Senior Bioinformatician at [https://clinical-microbiomics.com](Clinical Microbiomics), a microbiome-research organization
+- 👩‍💻 Previous: Senior Bioinformatician at [Clinical Microbiomics](https://clinical-microbiomics.com), a microbiome-research organization

 - 😄 Pronouns: she/her